AdesisNetlife/croak/README.md

 **Do I need to have a Gruntfile in my repository?**

-No. An already existent Gruntfile is not required.
+No. An already existing Gruntfile is not required.

-You only need to specify the global Gruntfile you want to use and optionally you can use a Croakfile to overwrite or extend global configuration
+You only need to specify the global Gruntfile you want to use and, optionally, you can use a Croakfile to overwrite or extend global configuration

 **Can I use both Croak and Grunt at the same time?**